HL7/bulk-data/input/pagecontent/export-query-parameters.md

 		WHEN param_doc LIKE 'Support is required%' THEN 'required' WHEN param_doc LIKE 'Experimental%' THEN 'optional, experimental' ELSE 'optional'
-	END AS server_optionality,
+	END AS data_provider_optionality,
 	CASE
-		WHEN param_doc LIKE '%, required for a client%' THEN 'required' ELSE 'optional'
+		WHEN param_doc LIKE '%, required for a Data Consumer%' THEN 'required' ELSE 'optional'
-	END AS client_optionality,
+	END AS data_consumer_optionality,
 	CASE
 		WHEN instr(param_doc, char(10) || char(10)) > 0
 		THEN substr(param_doc, instr(param_doc, char(10) || char(10)) + 2)